esol-community/rmw_zenoh_pico/README.md

 For a list of other open-source components included in this repository, see the file [3rd-party-licenses.txt](3rd-party-licenses.txt).

 ## Known Issues/Limitations

-1. The pub/sub message from rmw_zenoh_pico does not use attempt data.
-The rmw_zenoh is using Zenoh package, and the message from rmw_zenoh append additional data on future attempts with Zenoh.
-The additional data on rmw_zenoh is "gid", "sequence_number" and "source_timestamp".
-The rmw_zenoh_pico is using zenoh pico package.
-However, the rmw_zenoh_pico with zenoh-pico cannot exchange the attempt data.
-Therefore, rmw_zenoh_pico does not yet support the full RMW API except for working communication between subscribers and publishers.

 1. How to share liveliness information data.
 The rmw_zenoh pico can use some ROS 2 CLI commands.
 However, this implementation is provisional.